astropy/astropy/docs/development/codeguide.rst

     from ..extern import six

 (where ``extern`` refers to `astropy.extern`).
-Do not import `six` from the top-level: we should use the copy of `six` that we include with astropy.
+Do not import `six` from the top-level: only import the copy of `six` included with astropy.

 Finding places to use six
 ^^^^^^^^^^^^^^^^^^^^^^^^^